EmmaDirk/MachineLearning-BCA/README.md

 This project is licensed under the GNU General Public License v3.0.

 ## Permissions and Access
-This archive is publicly available on [Github](https://github.com/EmmaDirk/MachineLearning-BCA).
+This archive will be available on [Github](https://github.com/EmmaDirk/MachineLearning-BCA) for at least 3 months (end data: 19/08/2026).
 Full responsiblity for its contents lie with Mano van Holten.
 In case of any questions, do not hesitate to contact me at mholten60@gmail.com.